fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Typically, the rule is implemented by using the demographic parity ratio introduced in the :ref:`disparity_metrics` section, with a result considered 'fair' if the ratio exceeds 80% for all identified subgroups.
-*Unthinking application of this threshold is wrong in many scenarios.*
+*Application of this threshold is wrong in many scenarios.*

 **What exactly does the rule mean?**
 Legally, the 80% threshold is a limit for